coopernurse/seattlefoodnotbombs.org/content/about.md

 ## Free Market Disclaimer

-There is another Food Not Bombs group in Seattle that goes by Food Not Bombs Free Market or Emerald City Food Not Bombs.
+There is another Food Not Bombs group in Seattle that goes by Food Not Bombs Free Market.
 We are not affiliated with them in any way but have received complaints about certain problematic members of the group, so this is a disclaimer for people to be aware of these issues if they want to seek them out.